bbazwalt/q-and-a/README.md

 • Implemented Q&A application functionalities such as adding, reading, updating, deleting questions & answers & search functionality along with a personalized My Q&A page.
 Deployed the application on Vercel

-• Integrated external API endpoints such as the Railway PostgreSQL server & integrated a GCP Dialogflow chatbot using Kommunicate.
+• Utilized external API endpoints such as the Railway PostgreSQL server & integrated a GCP Dialogflow chatbot using Kommunicate.
 Incorporated secure user management functionalities such as Login, Signup & Profile Details modification

 ## Login Page: